shah2129/testPublic/README.md

 # testPublic
-Haset, can you fix this?
+Hasit, can you fix this?